 Here is a newsflash Beloveds: NOBODY HAS IT FIGURED OUT.
 NO ONE.

-Since I’m addressing a specific practise ‘veganism’ used as a whipping rod, among other torture devices in the attempt for ‘perfection’, let me speak to my own experience.
+Since I’m addressing a specific practise ‘veganism’ used as a whipping rod, among other torture devices in the attempt for ‘perfection’, let me speak to and from my own experience.

 : steupse :